2002 Ford Escape Expert Review:New Car Test Drive

 New Car Test Drive

-A completely new vehicle, the Ford Escape offers agile handling on both paved and unpaved roads.
-It rides smoothly and gets strong acceleration performance from an optional V6.
+Ford Escape offers agile handling on both paved and unpaved roads.
+It rides smoothly and gets strong acceleration performance from an optional V6 engine.
 The Escape seats four people comfortably, and folding down the rear seats reveals a flat, moderately sized cargo area.
 Best of all, its price is relatively low.
-Ford Escape and the nearly identical Mazda Tribute may be the best small sport-utility vehicles sold today.

 Ford designers worked to achieve a balance between the SUV's image of confidence, ruggedness and versatility with an image of agility and fun.
-Its forward-poised stance, large wheel lips, wide body cladding and an integrated bumper guard give a functional look.
-The Escape is wider than other SUVs, which gives it an aggressive look.
+The Escape's forward-poised stance, large wheel lips, wide body cladding and an integrated bumper guard give a functional look.
+The Escape is wider than other compact SUVs and this gives it a look that is both aggressive and well planted.
 Short front and rear overhangs add more to the sports appeal.
-The Escape looks bolder and more aggressive than the Honda CR-V, which looks dainty and dated by comparison.
-Styling makes the Escape look like it came from the same family as the Ford Explorer and Expedition.
+The Escape looks bold and aggressive than the Honda CR-V, looking like it came from the same family as the Ford Explorer and Expedition.

 Being able to see the leading edge of the hood from the driver's seat makes the Escape easier to maneuver in tight places, whether you're deep in the woods or (more likely) in a tight big-city garage.
 If you are deep in the woods, its 8.5 inches of ground clearance may help clear obstacles.
 Outside door handles are easy to grab and feel like they're going to last.